 6. DIRECTORS RESPONSIBILITY STATEMENT

-ii. that the Directors had selected such accounting policies and applied them consistently and made judgments and estimates that were reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit of the Company for the year under review;
+II. that the Directors had selected such accounting policies and applied them consistently and made judgments and estimates that were reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the Loss of the Company for the year under review;

 7. FINANCIAL PERFORMANCE & POSITION OF SUBSIDIARY AND ASSOCIATE COMPANIES

 The Company has made an investment of Rs.5198/- in Vahi INC a Company having its registered office at 31, Roker Crescent, Toronto, Ontario, Canada M1S 1P5 and is classified as 100% subsidiary under section 2(87)(ii) of Companies Act 2013.

 The investment has been made during the Financial Year 2017 2018 and the company did not commence its commercial activity during the year 2018 19 and hence the said subsidiary was written off during the year and hence no consolidated financials were prepared.